aldelar/azure-machine-learning-workshop/README.md

 A.3) On the next screen, keep all defaults which should have auto-discovered the data types

-A.4) On the 'Confirm Details' screen, check the 'Profile this dataset after creation' and select your 'cpu-cluster' compute
+A.4) On the 'Confirm Details' screen, check the 'Profile this dataset after creation' and select your 'prx-training-cpu' compute

 A.5) Click 'Create'